bleonardb3/TR_POT_06-03-2021/Lab-3/README.md

 Upon completing the lab, you will learn how to:

+1. Add a notebook to a Watson Studio project
-1. load a dataset using a download link
+2. Load a dataset using a download link
-1. create, train, and evaluate a XGBoost model
+3. Create, train, and evaluate a XGBoost model
-1. use Protodash Algorithm to extract similar examples and compare with the current patient's case
+4. Use Protodash Algorithm to extract similar examples and compare with the current patient's case

 ### Step 1.
 Please click on the link below to download the instructions to your machine.